woocommerce/woocommerce-blocks/readme.txt

 #### Bug Fixes

-Fix a bug in WordPress 5.9 in which changing quantity doesn't work inside Cart and Mini Cart blocks.
+- Fix a bug in WordPress 5.9 in which changing quantity doesn't work inside Cart and Mini Cart blocks.
+- Mini Cart block: Fix the drawer content height to allow the checkout button to be visible.

 = 9.4.2 - 2023-01-26 =